-If Netflix has its way, the film will launch an entire franchise.
+A film that, if Netflix has its way, will launch an entire franchise.

 Deadline reports Netflix has set its sights very high for The Gray Man.
 The streaming behemoth is said to be looking “to create a new franchise with a James Bond-level of scale and a budget upwards of $200 million.”
 With such outsized aspirations, they’ve tapped the two men who led the highest-grossing film in history, Avengers: Endgame‘s Joe and Anthony Russo.
 Joe Russo wrote the script with input from Captain America scribes Christopher Markus and Stephen McFeely.